Living with night terrors

-Many people view night terrors as a problem young children struggle with, but the sleep disorder affects adults too.
+Some people see night terrors as a problem only young children struggle with, but the sleep disorder can affect adults too.
 Exact figures are difficult to come by, however experts estimate that 1-2% of the adult population are affected by sleep disorders, and approximately 100,000 of those are thought to experience some form of night terrors.

 “They occur when people are aroused out of deep sleep, when your memory’s inactive.
 It may be triggered by some subconscious worry from the daytime getting through, or it may be a loud noise, or people who are prone to this could be set off by pauses in their breathing.”